Jean Ribault: Early life and first colony

 Ribault was born in the town of Dieppe in Normandy in 1520.
 He entered the French navy under the command of the Huguenot admiral Gaspard de Coligny.
 In 1562 Coligny chose him to lead an expedition to the New World to found a colony.
-Leaving France on February 18 with a fleet of 150 colonists, he crossed the Atlantic Ocean and explored the mouth of the St. Johns River in modern-day Jacksonville, Florida.
+Ribault left France on February 18 with a fleet of 150 colonists.
+A recently discovered document suggests that they were guided to Florida by Portuguese pilot Bartolomeu Borges.
+After crossing the Atlantic, they explored the mouth of the St. Johns River in modern-day Jacksonville, Florida.
 He named it the "River May", as this was the month when he found it, and erected a stone column claiming the territory for France.
 Ribault's fleet then proceeded north, charting more of the coastline and noting several rivers.
 Eventually, they came to the Port Royal Sound in present-day South Carolina, and Ribault elected to establish a settlement on Parris Island, one of the Sea Islands off the coast.
 Ribault oversaw the layout of a small fort, which was named Charlesfort in honor of the French king Charles IX.
 Ribault left 27 men under the command of Albert de la Pierria to man the fort and soon set sail for France.

 Ribault's intention was to collect supplies for Charlesfort and return by the end of the year.
 When he arrived at Le Havre, however, he discovered the French Wars of Religion had broken out between the Catholic majority and the Protestant Huguenots.
 Ribault assisted the Huguenots at Dieppe but was forced to flee to England when the city fell.
 While in England, he managed to gain an audience with Queen Elizabeth I and organized some backers for a plan to settle in America.
 However, despite this cordial welcome, he was soon arrested and detained in the Tower of London as a spy.
 During his time in England, and probably while imprisoned, Ribault wrote an account of the voyage, which survives only in English translation.

 The 1563 Peace of Amboise finally allowed Coligny to devote attention for a new voyage to North America.
 He appointed Ribault's former lieutenant, René Goulaine de Laudonnière, to replace Ribault in the North American endeavors.
 During this time, however, Charlesfort had fallen into despair.
 A fire destroyed most of the settlement's meager stores.
 Captain Albert de la Pierria's heavy discipline led the soldiers to a mutiny in which he was deposed and killed.
 Afterward, the survivors elected to build a crude vessel and attempt to sail back to France.
 The trip was arduous, and most of the participants died before they finally reached the English coast, where they were rescued.
 News of this reached France just before Laudonnière had embarked on his voyage.